rasoulabbasi20n/booking/README.md

 # booking
-booking solution for generic domain
+Booking solution for a generic Booking domain